AxonIQ/running-axon-server/2-docker/3-docker-compose-ee/README.md

 ### Creating an Admin user

 This example starts with access control enabled, so you will need a user account with the "`ADMIN@_admin`" role to be able to proceed with registering applucations, creatin Replication Groups and COntexts, etc. The `create-admin.sh` script can do this for you, connecting to the first node using the system token from "`axonserver.token`" and the password in "`admin.password`".

+### Cleaning up

+Run the "`cleanup.sh`" script to throw away all locally created files.
+Not this will not actually delete the Docker volumes, so they won't need to be recreated when you next run Axon Server.